Supporting Your Student Month-by-Month

 • Encourage your student to achieve a sense of balance including a healthy diet, adequate sleep, exercise, and relaxation.

-• Encourage your student to check out numerous programs and services offered through Recreation and Leadership to keep them active, relieve stress, and meet other students.
+• Encourage your student to check out numerous programs and services offered through Recreation to keep them active, relieve stress, and meet other students.

 Conversation Starters: